awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 Provisioned IOPS SSD \(`io1` and `io2`\) volumes are designed to meet the needs of I/O\-intensive workloads, particularly database workloads, that are sensitive to storage performance and consistency\.
 Provisioned IOPS SSD volumes use a consistent IOPS rate, which you specify when you create the volume, and Amazon EBS delivers the provisioned performance 99\.9 percent of the time\.

-`io1` volumes are designed to provide 99\.8 to 99\.9 percent volume durability with an annual failure rate \(AFR\) no higher than 0\.2 percent, which translates to a maximum of twovolume failures per 1,000 running volumes over a one\-year period\. `io2` volumes are designed to provide 99\.999 percent volume durability with an AFR no higher than 0\.001 percent, which translates to a single volume failure per 100,000 running volumes over a one\-year period\.
+`io1` volumes are designed to provide 99\.8 to 99\.9 percent volume durability with an annual failure rate \(AFR\) no higher than 0\.2 percent, which translates to a maximum of two volume failures per 1,000 running volumes over a one\-year period\. `io2` volumes are designed to provide 99\.999 percent volume durability with an AFR no higher than 0\.001 percent, which translates to a single volume failure per 100,000 running volumes over a one\-year period\.

 Provisioned IOPS SSD `io1` and `io2` volumes are available for all Amazon EC2 instance types\.
 Provisioned IOPS SSD `io2` volumes attached to R5b instances run on EBS Block Express\.
 For more information, see [`io2` Block Express volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html#io2-block-express)\.